-For the purpose of delineating WAD regions and (qualitatively) comparing them with the model simulation (Fig.6), we take advantage of the periodicity of the process so that only the stage of tide is relevant rather than the actual date and time.
-In the followings, we therefore choose the clearest images that are available at the appropriate tidal stages as determined from the NOS sea-level charts, and compare the images with the model.
-Fig. 8 shows the "true color" MODIS images corresponding to approximately one-hour before a low water level at Anchorage (23:15 GMT on July 22, 2005; Fig. 8a), and one-hour before a high water level (21:05 GMT on August 27, 2005;
+For the purpose of delineating WAD regions and (qualitatively) comparing them with the model simulation (Fig. 6), we take advantage of the periodicity of the process so that only the stage of tide is relevant rather than the actual date and time.
+In the following, we, therefore, choose the clearest images that are available at the appropriate tidal stages as determined from the NOS sealevel charts and compare the images with the model.

+(km)